Grumman HU-16 Albatross: Civil operations

 Satellite technology company Row 44, now known as Anuvu, bought an HU-16B Albatross (registration N44HQ) in 2008 to test its in-flight satellite broadband internet service.
 Named Albatross One, the company selected the aircraft for its operations because it has the same curvature atop its fuselage as the Boeing 737 aircraft for which the company manufactures its equipment.
 The plane purchased by Row 44 was used at one time as a training aircraft for space shuttle astronauts by NASA.
 It features the autographs of the astronauts who trained aboard the plane on one of the cabin walls.

 In 1997, a Grumman Albatross (N44RD), piloted by Reid Dennis and Andy Macfie, became the first Albatross to circumnavigate the globe.
-The 26,347 nmi flight around the world lasted 73 days, included 38 stops in 21 countries, and was completed with 190 hours of flight time.
+The 26,347 adj=on flight around the world lasted 73 days, included 38 stops in 21 countries, and was completed with 190 hours of flight time.
 In 2013 Reid Dennis donated N44RD to the Hiller Aviation Museum.

 Since the aircraft weighs over 12,500 pounds, pilots of civilian US-registered Albatross aircraft must have a type rating.
-A yearly Albatross fly-in is held at Boulder City, Nevada, where Albatross pilots can become type-rated.
+A yearly Albatross fly-in is held at Boulder City, Nevada, where Albatross pilots can become type rated.